 Anyway, it was the plucky British lads against the slick American pop princesses, and it was a good day to be this side of the pond, as Busted managed to race ahead of Britney and Madonna and claim the Number 1 slot that week, beating them by a fairly conclusive 6,332 copies - 55,083 sales to Britney and Madge's 48,751.

 Busted would go on to have two more Number 1s – Who's David and Thunderbirds – before they split up when Charlie wanted to leave.
-The group reformed for a tour and new album Night Driver, scoring a fourth Official Albums Chart Top 40 in 2016.
 Crashed The Wedding has, to date, 361,000 chart sales, including 16 million streams since 2014.
 By comaprison, Britney's Me Against The Music has 189,000 chart sales, including 5.2 million streams.

 Busted headed up a brilliant, very Noughties chart that week – descending, deposed Number 1 was Kylie's sultry single Slow, Outkast's Hey Ya was shake-shake-shaking it for the very first time, new at 6, and Missy Elliott scored her seventh Top 10 with Pass That Dutch.

 Further down, nearly-Girl Aloud Javine was new at 15 with second single, the Diana Ross-sampling Surrender, and Basement Jaxx had teamed up with the then-not-quite-as-famous Dizzee Rascal on Lucky Star.